weiyunlu/python-scipro-solutions/README.md

 If you find mistakes or have suggestions, or would simply like to discuss Python, please contact me at weiyun(dot)lu(at)gmail(dot)com.

 The chapters and material covered in this book are as follows.
-Chapter 1 - Computing with formulas
+Chapter 1 - Computing with formulas,
-Chapter 2 - Loops and lists
+Chapter 2 - Loops and lists,
-Chapter 3 - Functions and branching
+Chapter 3 - Functions and branching,
-Chapter 4 - User input and error handling
+Chapter 4 - User input and error handling,
-Chapter 5 - Array computing and curve plotting
-Chapter 6 - Dictionaries and strings
+Chapter 5 - Array computing and curve plotting, Chapter 6 - Dictionaries and strings,
-Chapter 7 - Introduction to classes
+Chapter 7 - Introduction to classes,
-Chapter 8 - Random numbers and simple games (to be done) Chapter 9 - Object-oriented programming
+Chapter 8 - Random numbers and simple games (to be done), Chapter 9 - Object-oriented programming